 Does CA require a CPA ethics exam?

-Yes, California requires its own ethics exam aside from the AICPA exam.
+Yes, California CPA requirements include its own ethics exam aside from the AICPA exam.
 You must pass the 50 multiple-choice question test with at least a 90 percent or higher.

 The exam and its study materials cost $150 and can be purchased from the CBA.